Everyone thinks they’re competitive, but they aren’t. They just like to win. They have no idea how to truly compete.

 Feeling good when you cross finish line first doesn’t make you competitive.

 It’s what happens during the race that ultimately determines if you’re actually a competitor.
 These are the moments where you learn how to be competitive.

 Being a winner doesn’t make you a competitor but being a competitor will eventually make you winner.

 Don’t worry if you aren’t winning as much as you’d like.
 Learn from this list, and I guarantee you will more and win bigger in your life.

 This is the most telling trait of someone that likes to compete rather than just win.

-It wasn’t just winning all the games that made them competitive; whether they were ahead by 28 points or trailing, they played with a fire the league has never seen.
-There was no pulling of the quarterback when they were crushing teams by 40 points.
+It wasn’t just winning all the regular season games that made them competitive; whether they were ahead by 28 points or trailing, they played with a fire the NFL has never seen.
+There was no pulling the quarterback when they were crushing teams by 40 points.
 It was 110 percent the whole time.

 How to Be Competitive: Compare Yourself Only To Your Self